Why Women Devs Are Hard To Recruit and Even Harder To Keep

-how 25 versus 15 percent is six times more likely (Score:1)
+how 25 versus 15 percent is six times more likely (Score:5, Interesting)

 I've never heard anyone concerning male nurse and babysitters.